Director, Centre for Exploration Geophysics

 Senior Research Fellow

 Stephanie is a Senior Lecturer at Exploration Geophysics, Curtin University.
 She holds a PhD in Geochemistry/Rock Physics from Institut de Physique du Globe de Paris (2008) and a Master’s in Fundamental and Applied Geochemistry from University Paris VII (2002).
-Stephanie has a background in Applied Geochemistry and Geophysics with a focus on coupled hydrogeochemo-mechanical processes for geological, environmental and Oil & Gas related problems.
-Her expertise is in experimental rock physics; timelapse measurements, reactive transport modeling (PHREEQC, TOUGH/TOUGHREACT); aqueous geochemistry; imaging techniques (X-ray tomography, SEM, confocal microscopy, Raman Spectroscopy).
+Stephanie has a background in Applied Geochemistry and Geophysics with a focus on coupled hydrogeochemo-mechanical processes for geological, environmental, and Oil and Gas related problems.
+Her expertise is in experimental rock physics, timelapse measurements, reactive transport modeling (PHREEQC, TOUGH/TOUGHREACT), aqueous geochemistry, and imaging techniques (X-ray tomography, SEM, confocal microscopy, Raman Spectroscopy).